teambit/docs/docs/building-with-bit/manage-workspace.md

 title: Manage Workspace
 ---

+Bit Workspace provides a centralized dev-experience for managing components.
+Manage and configure your workspace to build your component based workflow.

 ## Initialize a Workspace

 A Bit workspace can be initialized on an empty directory to create a new workspace.
-It can also be initialized on an existing project to manage and export its components.
+It can be initialized on an existing project to manage and export its components.

 To initialize Bit run the following command: